People with diabetes often use a blood sugar monitoring device to help them test and control sugar levels.

-Type I diabetes is a disease where the pancreas stops producing insulin, the hormone needed to bring glucose in the body's cells to convert to energy.
+Type I diabetes is a disease where the pancreas stops producing insulin, a hormone that signals the body's cells to absorb glucose from the bloodstream and convert it into energy.
 Type I diabetes is an autoimmune disease, occurring when the body's own immune system destroys the islet cells in the pancreas that produce insulin.

 The disease had formerly been called "juvenile diabetes" and "insulin-dependent diabetes mellitus," but the American Diabetes Association and National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) recommended it be referred to only as Type I diabetes in 1997.

 Type I diabetes, which accounts for about 5 percent of all cases of diabetes, according to the ADA, is typically diagnosed in younger individuals.

 In some adults, the body simply doesn't produce enough insulin, which is known as Type 2 diabetes, a far more common disease.

 Symptoms & tests

 The inability to produce insulin can have a number of symptoms.

 A lack of sugar in the blood cells can result in hunger, as well as fatigue.
 Weight loss is also a frequent symptom of Type I diabetes, as tissue will shrink without sugar being stored in it.